lintenn/age_detector/README.md

 # age_detector
-An age detector of a person in a photo
+An age detector of a person in a photo.

+The paper that documents the work can be read [here](Age_Detector_Paper.pdf).

 ### English
 ## IMAGE RECOGNISER FOR THE DETECTION OF A PERSON'S AGE